 How to Use Buyer Demand to Find Your Next Big Idea

-Thousands of Amazon sellers use MerchantWords’ keyword database to optimize their listings, so their products are always discoverable by customers.
+Thousands of Amazon sellers use MerchantWords’ keyword database to optimize their listings and ad campaigns, so their products are always discoverable by customers.

 But what about sellers who are still figuring out what to sell?
 You might assume there is no need to worry about keywords if there isn’t a product, but that’s where you’re wrong.

-How could that apply to you?
+How can this apply to you?
 Let’s say you really love dogs and are thinking about starting an Amazon business focused on the best products for your furry friends.
 To start, you want to cast the widest net possible and find out exactly what dog products customers are searching for on Amazon.

 When you type ‘dog’ into the MerchantWords search bar the resulting list will show that the some of the top Amazon searches are ‘dog food’ and ‘dog toys,’ both bringing in over one million searches a month.
-Now this is great because lots of people are shopping for these products.
-But if you mouse over the magnifying lens icon next to ‘dog food’ and then select ‘Search Amazon’ you’ll discover over 100,000 dog food products!!!
+Now, this is great because lots of people are shopping for these products.
+But if you mouse over the magnifying lens icon next to ‘dog food’ and then select ‘Search Amazon’ you’ll discover thousands and thousands of dog food products!
 Maybe dog food isn’t the best product to start with unless you are selling a particular brand that lots of folks are looking to buy.

 Which of the following would you prefer (all other things being equal)?